BA23-Robotic-Fleet-Management/ci-images/README.md

 # CI Images

-This repository contains docker images that will be used as base images for other docker images to speed up the build process.
+This repository contains container images that will be used as base images for other container images to speed up the build process.